-5.7.6 DISPLAYING USER AND DECT PHONE DATA
+6.7.12 DISPLAYING USER AND DECT PHONE DATA

-You can display a summary of user status and DECT phone configuration in a pop-up window on the DECT Phone page.
-Click the magnifying glass icon beside a DECT phone entry to view the User/device status & configuration window.
+You can display a summary of user status and DECT phone configuration in a pop-up window on the SIP Users/Devices page.
+Click the magnifying glass () icon beside a DECT phone entry to view the User/device status & configuration window.

-A configuration and status summary for the DECT phone is also available on the DECT phone under the Administration menu.
-The presentation layout is similar to the OMM Web service window, but the DECT phone only displays its own data.
+Note: A configuration and status summary for the DECT phone is also available on the DECT phone under the Administration menu.
+The presentation layout is similar to the OMM Web service window, but the DECT phone displays only its own data.

-The following table describes the parameters in the User/device status & configuration window.
+The following table describes the parameters in the User/device status & configuration window: